nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Setting threshold for a product: `set_threshold`

-Updates the minimum and maximum stock level for a product.
+To allocate specified space for your products,you would want to update the minimum and maximum stock level for a product, this feature does that for you!

 Format: `set_threshold pr/PRODUCT_NAME min/MIN_STOCK_LEVEL max/MAX_STOCK_LEVEL`